Setting Up Utilities in Round Rock, TX

 Internet FAQ

-Fiber internet offers the fastest speeds in Round Rock, with some providers delivering up to 5 Gbps.
-Fiber provides symmetrical upload and download speeds and is ideal for households with multiple users or demanding online activities.
+Fiber-optic internet offers the fastest speeds in Round Rock, with providers like Google Fiber and AT&T delivering multi-gigabit connections.
+Fiber provides symmetrical upload and download speeds, making it ideal for households with heavy internet usage.

-Yes, satellite providers like Viasat and HughesNet serve rural areas where cable and fiber infrastructure may not reach.
-Fixed wireless options from T-Mobile Home Internet may also be available depending on cellular coverage in your specific location.
+Yes, satellite providers like Viasat and HughesNet offer coverage in rural areas where cable and fiber infrastructure may not reach.
+Fixed wireless options from T-Mobile and Verizon may also be available depending on your specific location.

 Natural gas service in Round Rock

 New service can be established online through the Atmos Energy Account Center using the Start/Transfer Service option, or by calling 888-286-6700.
-A technician appointment is required to turn on gas, and someone must be home.
+A technician appointment is required to turn on gas, and someone must be home during the visit.
 Appointments are available Monday through Friday, 8 AM to 5 PM.

 Deposit requirements are based on a credit check.
-Providing your Social Security Number during signup helps Atmos determine if a deposit is necessary.
-When required, deposits are typically around $90 plus a start-up fee.
-Deposits are generally refunded after one year of good payment history.
+Providing your Social Security Number during signup helps Atmos Energy determine if a deposit is necessary.
+If no SSN is provided, a deposit may be assessed.

 Common questions about utilities in Round Rock

-When moving to Round Rock, you'll need to establish electricity service (choose from retail electric providers), water and wastewater through the City of Round Rock Utilities, natural gas through Texas Gas Service, and internet/cable from providers like AT&T, Spectrum, or Google Fiber.
-Trash collection is typically included with city water service.
+When moving to Round Rock, you'll need to establish electricity service through a retail electric provider of your choice, water and wastewater through the City of Round Rock Utilities, natural gas through Texas Gas Service, and internet/cable through providers like AT&T, Spectrum, or Google Fiber depending on your neighborhood's availability.

 Electricity can typically be connected within 24-48 hours through most retail providers.
-City of Round Rock water service usually requires 2-3 business days notice.
-Natural gas connections through Texas Gas Service generally take 3-5 business days.
+City of Round Rock water service usually requires 2-3 business days.
+Natural gas through Texas Gas Service generally takes 3-5 business days.
 Internet installation may require a technician visit scheduled 1-2 weeks out during busy periods.

-Most Round Rock utility providers require government-issued ID, your new service address, and a move-in date.
-The City of Round Rock Utilities may request a lease agreement or proof of ownership.
-Electric providers typically run a soft credit check.
-Some providers may require a Social Security number or deposit based on credit history.
+Most Round Rock utilities require government-issued ID and your new service address.
+The City of Round Rock Utilities may request a lease agreement or closing documents.
+Electric providers typically need your Social Security number for credit verification.
+Some providers accept alternative deposits in lieu of credit checks for new customers.

-Electricity providers and Texas Gas Service offer full online enrollment.
-Internet providers allow online ordering with scheduled installation.
-However, as of February 2026, City of Round Rock Utilities requires new customers to complete applications in person at the Utility Customer Service office or submit applications by mail with required documentation.
+Electricity through retail providers and Texas Gas Service both offer full online enrollment.
+Internet providers also support online signup.
+However, as of April 2026, the City of Round Rock Utilities requires new residential customers to complete water service applications either in person at City Hall or by phone.